 The wide range of professions that business degree graduates enter makes it difficult to describe a typical job or provide hard-and-fast salary projections for business school grads.
 If your business degree gets you into a Wall Street brokerage, you could find yourself in one of America's highest tax brackets before you're 30.
 But if your goal is to become a better manager at your current company, or to own your own mom-and-pop shop, then your road to riches may be rockier.

-- Human resources, training and labor relation specialists recruit, hire, train, motivate and retain the most qualified employees for jobs in their organizations: $56,440.
+- Human resources, training and labor relation specialists recruit, hire, train, motivate and retain the most qualified employees for jobs in their organizations.
+Median annual salary as of May 2014: $55,640

-- Accountants and auditors ensure that financial records are kept properly, budgets made and adhered to, and taxes paid correctly and on time: $60,340.
+- Accountants and auditors ensure that financial records are kept properly, budgets made and adhered to, and taxes paid correctly and on time.
+Median annual salary as of May 2014: $63,550

 Learn more about online bachelor's degree programs in business